thevickypedia/PyS3Uploader/docs/README.md

 - **file_exclusion** - Sequence of files to exclude during upload.
 Defaults to ``None``
 - **folder_exclusion** - Sequence of directories to exclude during upload.
 Defaults to ``None``
 - **logger** - Bring your own custom pre-configured logger.
 Defaults to on-screen logging.
+- **env_file** – Path to a `.env` file for loading environment variables.
+Defaults to scanning the current directory.
 <br><br>
 - **region_name** - AWS region name.
 Defaults to the env var `AWS_DEFAULT_REGION`
 - **profile_name** - AWS profile name.
 Defaults to the env var `PROFILE_NAME`